 Read with children (at least 20 minutes a day)...
 Then ...
 Be a guest reader for Read Across America Day or Project Cornerstone.
 Chaperone a field trip...
 Then ...
 Help raise money for the trip's expenses.

 Volunteer to help with a class or school project...
 Then ...
 Volunteer to coordinate a project, such as Garden Work Day or Exhibitions.
 Attend a school assembly or recital...
 Then ...
 Attend a parent workshop and share what you learned with family members.

-Parent Communication
+Parent/Guardian Communication

 Keep in touch.
 Stay informed.
-Access information online
+Access information online.

 There are many ways to give and receive information about how your child is doing in school, how to help from home, and how to support them at school.

-For the 2020-21 school year, our schools and district will PRIMARILY use the following four communication tools (https://www.campbellusd.org/parentlogin):
+For the 2023-24 school year, our schools and district will PRIMARILY use the following four communication tools.